Fil8/GuFo/README.md

 ## GaNGiaLF

-Gas N-Gaussians Line fitter  for radioastronomy data analysis
+Gas N-Gaussians Line Fitter is a framework of tools for the analysis of spectral observations in the radio and optical wavelengths

 ### Installation